 Even if you have backup copies that were not encrypted or deleted and have identified the best snapshot to use for recovery, hidden malware can cause reinfection and start the process over again.
 To ensure the hygiene of your recovery data, it’s vital to scan snapshots for malware or indicators of compromise (IOCs) before you restore.
 The best solutions available enable you to scan for threats using both built-in antivirus detection and threat intelligence from your own forensic investigations or threat intel feeds.

-Visit the ransomware page of the Druva site to learn more about how third-party, cloud-based backup can help secure your data and enable a quick recovery from ransomware.
+Want to learn more about how to protect your data from ransomware attacks?
+Visit Druva’s site for more about how third-party, cloud-based backup can help secure your data and enable a quick recovery from ransomware.

 ¹ Verizon, “2020 Data Breach Investigations Report,” Gabriel Bassett, C. David Hylender, Philippe Langlois, Alexandre Pinto, and Suzanne Widup, May 19, 2020.